alkacon/opencms-core/webapp/update/readme.txt

 When you are done, enable Solr in the opencms-search.xml again (and restart the servlet container).

-If you are updating from an earlier version than 8.5.0, copy the solr-complete/ folder to the solr folder instead.
+If you are updating from an earlier version than 8.5.0, always copy the whole solr-update/ folder to the solr/ folder instead.

 7. Shutdown and restart your OpenCms servlet container